nf-core/metaboigniter/docs/metaboigniter_guide.md

     │   └── X8_Rep1.mzML

-When you are ready with your folder structure you will need to set the parameters needed:
-Path to a folder containing mzML files used for doing quantification (MS1 data in positive ionization method)
+When you are ready with your folder structure you will need to set the parameters needed: a glob path to a folder containing mzML files used for doing quantification (MS1 data in positive ionization method)

     quant_mzml_files_pos =""

-Path to a folder containing mzML files used for doing quantification (MS1 data in negative ionization method)
+a glob path to a folder containing mzML files used for doing quantification (MS1 data in negative ionization method)

     quant_mzml_files_neg=""

-**You must have the absolute path to the folder and set it between the quotations** for example:
+for example:

-    quant_mzml_files_pos ="/User/XXX/myfiles/pos_quant_data"
+    quant_mzml_files_pos ="/User/XXX/myfiles/pos_quant_data/*mzML"

 ## Make phenotype file